baileyfrancis/prasanco/README.md

 Due to PrAsAnCo using two different Conda environments, please ensure you provide PrAsAnCo with the path to your conda/miniconda directory using `prasanco --conda [path]`.
 This allows PrAsAnCo to activate each of its Conda environments when they are needed.

+## Usage

+### Step 1 - Initial assembly
+To assemble your long-read data, PrAsAnCo uses [Trycycler](https://github.com/rrwick/Trycycler).
+The first step in this Trycycler pipeline is to generate some initial assemblies for your genomes using [Flye](https://github.com/fenderglass/Flye), [Miniasm+Minipolish](https://github.com/rrwick/Minipolish) and [Raven](https://github.com/lbcb-sci/raven).